Yasir-09/Project-4-Global-Happiness-Insights-Prediction-with-Economic-indicators/README.md

 3. Penyaree Wening (Data Analyst + Project Manager)
 4. Ninad Pandya (Data Analyst + Project Manager)

+## DATA CLEANING:

+Data Cleaning: The World Happiness Report dataset is vast and contained missing values, outliers, or inconsistencies.
+Cleaning and preprocessing this data was a critical first step to ensuring its quality and reliability for analysis.
+Data cleaning was performed on Python using Pandas and Numpy dictionaries.
+Dataset of Unemployment and Inflation (CPI) rate were cleanned, filtered for desired years to match the happiness dataset.
+New columns of development status and Regions were added by categorizing the countries and dataset were merged and null values were removed.

 ## SQL ANALYSIS:
 SQL analysis discovered my facts from the cleaned and curated dataset for this project: Our main findings were to answers the following questions: